 Michael Flynn pleads guilty to false-statements charge in Russia probe

-Former National Security Adviser Michael Flynn pleaded guilty Friday to a single count of making false statements to the FBI, becoming the latest Trump associate ensnared by Robert Mueller’s Russia investigation.
+Former National Security Adviser Michael Flynn admitted Friday to making false statements to the FBI, entering the first guilty plea in Special Counsel Robert Mueller's Russia probe – and agreeing to cooperate with investigators.

-He reportedly has agreed to cooperate with the Mueller investigation.
-Further, the government said in federal court Friday that a “senior member” of the Trump transition team directed Flynn to contact nations including Russia over a United Nations vote – a discussion cited in the charging document Friday.
+Court documents show Flynn claims a “very senior member” of the Trump transition team directed him to contact foreign governments including Russia over a United Nations vote – discussions tied to one of Flynn's false statements.

+While it is unclear who Flynn himself is prepared to name, Fox News has been told by a former senior intelligence officer with knowledge of Trump transition activities that then-President-Elect Trump directed Flynn during that period to contact the Russians -- while also directing him and his team to contact 12 other countries.

+“The transition team felt that the Obama White House had completely abandoned any coherent foreign policy and had to fill the vacuum,” the former official told Fox News.

+The documents also say Flynn called an unnamed senior transition official in December to ask what to communicate to the Russian ambassador about sanctions.
+That official and Flynn discussed how they didn’t want Russia to "escalate the situation," something Flynn immediately told the ambassador in a phone call.

+According to the plea deal, Flynn has agreed to “cooperate fully, truthfully, completely and forthrightly” with the probe, with sentencing delayed until those efforts “have been completed.”

+Flynn, a retired Army lieutenant general, becomes the first Trump ex-White House official charged in the special counsel probe.

+His tenure at the White House was brief -- he was fired for similar conduct, pertaining to his undisclosed discussions with the Russians -- and Flynn had been under investigation even before the special counsel probe over lobbying work for Turkey and other issues.
+The fact that he faced just one count prompted immediate speculation Friday that Flynn was cooperating and offering information to Mueller's team.

+In a written statement, Flynn said "it has been extraordinarily painful to endure these many months of false accusations of 'treason' and other outrageous acts."

+However, he said, "I recognize that the actions I acknowledged in court today were wrong, and, through my faith in God, I am working to set things right.
+My guilty plea and agreement to cooperate with the Special Counsel's Office reflect a decision I made in the best interests of my family and of our country.
+I accept full responsibility for my actions."

+He said: “The false statements involved mirror the false statements to White House officials which resulted in his resignation in February of this year.
+Nothing about the guilty plea or the charge implicates anyone other than Mr. Flynn.”

-Flynn entered the plea at a federal court in Washington, D.C., shortly after Special Counsel Robert Mueller's office released a one-count charging document.
+Flynn entered the plea at a federal court in Washington, D.C., shortly after Mueller's office released a one-count charging document.
 The false-statements charge pertains to Flynn's interactions with the Russian ambassador in late December -- specifically discussions about sanctions and other matters he apparently claimed never happened.

-Flynn, a retired Army lieutenant general, becomes the first Trump ex-White House official to face charges in the probe.

-His tenure at the White House was brief -- he was fired for similar conduct, pertaining to his undisclosed discussions with the Russians -- and Flynn had been under investigation even before the special counsel probe over lobbying work for Turkey and other issues.

-The fact that he faced just one count prompted immediate speculation Friday that Flynn could be cooperating and offering information to Mueller's team.

-"We simply don't know" whether Flynn is giving "deliverables" to Mueller on other Trump associates, constitutional law professor Jonathan Turley said on Fox News' "America's Newsroom."

-Flynn is accused of "willfully and knowingly" making the false statements to the FBI while serving in the Trump administration.
+Flynn was accused of "willfully and knowingly" making the false statements to the FBI while serving in the Trump administration.

 According to the charging document, those false statements were that: